aostrega/opal-minitest/README.md

 # opal-minitest

-Opal port/utilities for MiniTest

-## Status

-Currently supports:

-* Core classes
-* Test (except parallel running, plugins and CLI options)
-* Assertions (except `#capture_subprocess_io`)

-Any differences from vanilla Minitest are documented with an `OMT` label.
+Minitest, now for Opal!

 ## Usage

-Add the gem to a project's Gemfile.
+First, add the `opal-minitest` gem to a project's Gemfile.

 ```ruby
 # Gemfile